 In the rare circumstance when it is impossible to complete the course requirements on time, the student may petition to receive an incomplete ("I" grade).
-The student must contact the instructor to request their agreement/endorsement of their petition and to establish a due date for incomplete work which may not exceed ten weeks from the end of the course.
+The student must contact the instructor to request their agreement/endorsement of their petition and to establish a due date for incomplete work which may not exceed five weeks from the end of the course.
 Faculty may endorse the petition if, in their estimation, exceptional circumstances exist which warrant extended time to complete course requirements.

-In order to petition the University to receive an "I" grade for the course, the student and instructor must have the Petition to Receive an Incomplete form filled out and submitted to the by the due date of the original final.
-The petition will be reviewed for approval by the University.
-Supporting documentation of extenuating circumstances is required when submitting the petition.
+In order to petition the University to receive an "I" grade for the course, the student and instructor must have the Petition to Receive an Incomplete form filled out and submitted to the ADC Office by the night the final is due.
+The petition will be reviewed for approval by the ADC staff and Academic Office.